How To Use The Metro In Mexico City

-With its 12 lines, 200 km of track, and 163 different stations, with 28 of them serving 2 or more lines, the Mexico City Metro is definitely the best way to get around in Mexico City.
+With its 12 lines, 200 km of track, and 163 different stations, with 28 of them serving 2 or more lines, the Metro CDMX is definitely the best way to get around.

-If you are living or working here for a longer period, I recommend that you check out my guide to getting around Mexico City using public transportation, which also covers the MetroBus, TrolleyBus, and TrenLigero.
+If you are living in Mexico City or just plan on staying a couple of months, I recommend you check out my guide to Mexico City Public Transportation, which also covers the MetroBus, TrolleyBus, and the TrenLigero, as well as the Metro.

-With its 12 lines, 200 km of track, and 163 different stations, with 28 of them serving 2 or more lines, the Mexico City Metro is definitely the best way to get around in Mexico City.
+With its 12 lines, 200 km of track, and 163 different stations, with 28 of them serving 2 or more lines, the Metro CDMX is definitely the best way to get around.

-If you are living or working here for a longer period, I recommend that you check out my guide to getting around Mexico City using public transportation, which also covers the MetroBus, TrolleyBus, and TrenLigero.
+If you are living in Mexico City or just plan on staying a couple of months, I recommend you check out my guide to Mexico City Public Transportation, which also covers the MetroBus, TrolleyBus, and the TrenLigero, as well as the Metro.

 Also read: Travelling on the new Tren Interurbano between Santa Fe and Toluca

 Greater Mexico City has a population of more than 20 million people.
-Everywhere is going to be busy.
-The streets above ground are as congested as hell and in the rush hour, getting around can be frustrating and time consuming how ever you choose to get around.
+Everywhere is going to be busy so it will mostly be frustrating and time a consuming process how ever you choose to get around.

 Greater Mexico City has a population of more than 20 million people.
-Everywhere is going to be busy.
-The streets above ground are as congested as hell and in the rush hour, getting around can be frustrating and time consuming how ever you choose to get around.
+Everywhere is going to be busy so it will mostly be frustrating and time a consuming process how ever you choose to get around.

-In the last two years I have criss-crossed Mexico City numerous times using the city's metro system which is operated by the Sistema de Transporte Colectivo (STC).
+I have criss-crossed Mexico City hundreds of times using the metro, which is operated by the Sistema de Transporte Colectivo (STC).

 There are 163 different stations, with 28 of them serving 2 or more lines, for example: Pantitlan is served by Lines 1, 5, 9 and A, Tacubaya is served by lines 1, 7 and 9 and Chabacnao being served by lines 2, 8 and 9.

-I made a separate list of Mexico City Metro Stations (Other lists count Pantitlan as 4 stations, Tacubaya and Chabacano as 3 and the other transfer stations having '2' stations so that's why you will see 195 being quoted).
+I made a separate list of Mexico City Metro Stations (Other lists count Pantitlan as 4 stations, Tacubaya and Chabacano as 3, and the other transfer stations as having 2 stations, so that's why you will see 195 being quoted).

 Each station has its own unique symbol.
 The idea behind this was for when the literacy rate in Mexico was low and the symbols for the first 3 lines were designed by Lance Wyman and there was always a reference to why the station was given a certain symbol but now even with high literacy rates the symbols are still used and with 195 stations it is no longer easy to see the meaning behind each symbol.